ajiabs/Narrasys_test/README.md

 ### Create a Release with <code>ts-releaser</code>

+note: Be sure npm dependencies for utils/ts-releaser have been installed

 1. start on the branch where you intend to create the build; e.g. a feature branch or dev
 2. run <code>npm run release</code>
 3. Follow the prompts